oatakan/devops-solutions-tutorial/vagrant-ansible-mysql/README.md

 **Usage:**

-Run 'vagrant up' after after creating VM through virtualbox, it will run ansible provisioner which will configure OS, deploy mysql and apache, and enable php.
+Run `vagrant up` after after creating VM through virtualbox, it will run ansible provisioner which will configure OS, deploy mysql and apache, and enable php.

 After the process finishes, navigate to 'http://192.168.33.10/test.php' to test.